Spiritual Warfare: Sword of the Spirit 4 (the sword)

 Romans 8:38-39: "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord."

-Romans 10:13: "Everyone who calls on the name of the Lord will be saved."
+Romans 10:13 (KJV): "For whosoever shall call upon the name of the Lord shall be saved."

 Romans 12:12: “Be joyful in hope, patient in affliction, faithful in prayer.”